SciML/Surrogates.jl/docs/src/InverseDistance.md

 ### Sampling

 Let's define our bounds, this time we are working in two dimensions.
 In particular we want our first dimension `x` to have bounds `-5, 10`, and `0, 15` for the second dimension.
 We are taking 60 samples of the space using Sobol Sequences.
-We then evaluate our function on all of the sampling points.
+We then evaluate our function on all the sampling points.

 ```@example Inverse_DistanceND
 n_samples = 60